 The recipe calls for Cointreau.
 You only have Grand Marnier.

-Let’s start with what they have in common:
+Let’s start with what the two orange liqueurs have in common:

 (For both of our sakes, please don’t ask me to pronounce any of the above.)